There are many types of food service styles in hotels to serve customers in the catering industry.

 1. Silver Service Style

-Silver service is a method of serving style, dishes are presented and transferred to the guest’s plate using a service spoon and fork from the left-hand side of the guest while beverages are served from the right-hand side.
+Silver service is a method of serving; dishes are presented and transferred to the guest’s plate using a service spoon and fork from the left-hand side of the guest, while beverages are served from the right-hand side.
 It is regarded as a formal service.

 2. American Service Style

 3. Buffet Service Style

-The buffet is a self-service where food is displayed on tables.
-The guests take plates stacked at the beginning of the table and proceed along requesting the buffet’s attention to serve them or help themselves.
-In stand-up buffets, guests are forced to stand and eat.
+The buffet is self-service, where food is displayed on tables.
+The guests take plates stacked at the beginning of the table and proceed along, requesting the buffet’s attention to serve them or help themselves.
+At stand-up buffets, guests are forced to stand and eat.

 - Read more: How many Types of Buffet Services are

 4. French Service Style

-French Service is also known as Family service.
-In french this service is found in family pensions and banquets, Where the dish is presented to each guest from the left-hand side to help himself/herself.
+French Service is also known as family service.
+In French, this service is found in family pensions and banquets, Where the dish is presented to each guest from the left-hand side to help himself or herself.
 For a small party of two to three guests.

 Dishes ordered by them are placed on the table with service implements and plates for the guests to help themselves.